This post has information on collecting and identifying yellowware pottery, including its origins and tips to determine its age.

 Identifying how yellowware is made can be tricky.
 I am not a certified appraiser nor do I routinely assess the character and value of yellowware.
 However, I will share with you what I do know.
 If you do want more information from a more authoritative source, I recommend a post written by Love to Know.

 Around the early 1900s, there were a number of factories in the Eastern part of the United States that started making yellowware pottery.
 Specifically, factories in Ohio, New York, New Jersey and Pennsylvania.
 These yellowware pieces were made using a mold and were sometimes embossed with designs.
+The color of clay used to make these pieces of pottery varied by location.
+So, some yellowware pieces will have a muted yellowish color while others will appear to be deep mustard yellow.

 How to Determine Age